 It’s the ultimate expression of joy.
 Whenever we’re very happy, we feel like dancing.
 On the other hand, in sadness, it is difficult to dance.
 So, if you’re feeling low, and someone asks you to dance, you probably give him a stare that means, “Are you nuts?”

 Well, here’s a secret.
 The next time someone tells you to dance when you’re sad, jump at the invitation—and you will feel joyous again.
-You see, if you are depressed and you begin to dance, you’ll realise that your sadness cannot survive.
+You see, if you are feeling low and you begin to dance, you’ll notice that your sadness and gloomy mood begin to dissipate.

 Let me explain.
 Just like happiness makes us want to dance, dancing too makes us feel happy.
 This is because dance and joy are inseparable, so sadness leaves when you start dancing.
 Indeed, joyful dancing is just another proof of the invisible connection between our mind and body.
-There is evidence of it being therapeutic too.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!